Download the jLog User’s Guide (PDF)

 Some information can be lost when exporting to a '.cbr'-file so preserve the original '.jdb'-file also.

 Export log in HTML format to allow opening in any browser for display and optionally printing.
-Use File->Setup to select header, columns etc.
+Use File->HTML Setup to select header, columns etc.

 Use Import to merge a jLog database file into another database file.
 The resulting Log will be automatically sorted as part of the Import.